tokarczykbl/deep-learning-challenge/deep_learning_challenge/Alphabet_Soup_Analysis.md

 ## Model Optimization

+### Amending grouping of Features: `APPLICATION_TYPE` and `CLASSIFICATION`

+Changes were made to the grouping of outliers, where they were removed entirely, enlarged and reduced, which did not yield any more accuracy.

 ### Removal of Columns

 For each object-type feature, I tried removing that column and running the same model with no gains in accuracy.